Wonderful Wildflowers of Wales, Volume 3: Mountains, Moorland and Meadows

 Pat O'Reilly and Sue Parker

-A beautifully illustrated guide to wildflowers of the open countryside, with more than 100 large colour photographs including close-ups and size guides; flowering season date strips, and a 'Dulux' colour chart index page to make species identification as straightforward as possible.
+A beautifully illustrated guide to wildflowers of the open countryside, with more than 100 large colour photographs including close-ups as well as plant size guides and flowering-season date strips.

 ISBN 0-9549554-3-9